 There are two ways, that motivate us:

-The point: We want to avoid Pain by moving towards attaining Joy.
-The two twin targets that controls our lives.
+We want to avoid Pain by moving towards attaining Joy.
+The two twin targets that control our lives.

-When starting to prepare a marathon training project such as training to a half-or full marathon race, it is therefore important to know something about motivation, as it is a big challenge for most people.
+When starting to prepare a marathon training project such as training for a half-or full marathon race, it is therefore important to know something about motivation, as it is a big challenge for most people.
 It will ensure that you reach the milestones, you have set up along the way.
 We can use the motivation ladder to lead us on the way.

 The fourth step on the motivation ladder is identified motivation – your motivation here goes from being controlled by something external to being controlled by something internal.
 Now you run because your identity as a well-trained person is connected with running.